 Determine the right voir dire questions and rank jurors through statistical analysis of responses

 Evaluate the demographics of your venue, survey case-related attitudes and assess risks for your case

 NO MORE MYSTERY JURORS

-But our clients recognize that at some point during voir dire they will be looking at a group of jurors about which they know very little.
+While some jurors are easy enough to read, our clients recognize that at some point during voir dire they will be looking at a group of people about whom they know very little.
 Some jurors are uncomfortable speaking up in front of groups.
 Others may feel social pressure not to admit bias.
 Still others may be replacements for a struck juror who have missed the majority of questioning.

 It can be tempting to focus on the jurors who speak up most in court, or to believe that because other jurors haven’t openly expressed strong views that they are neutral.
 When voir dire time is limited, it might not even be possible to focus on each juror long enough to determine their predispositions.
 Lawyers may therefore content themselves to identify and remove a few “bad apples” and leave the rest be.